Get PeakVisor App

 Guadalupe Peak

-Texas, as a result of its size, is incredibly geographically diverse It can be broken up into various regions, each of which are dominated by unique terrain.
-According to the Texas Almanac, the state has 4 major physical regions, namely:
+Texas, as a result of its size, is incredibly geographically diverse.
+It can be divided into various regions, each dominated by unique terrain.
+According to the Texas Almanac, the state has four major physical regions, namely:

 • Basin and Range Province